HannahMwende/Driver-drowsiness-detection-system/README.md

 ![Screenshot (378)](https://user-images.githubusercontent.com/104419035/190604614-5ebb1578-619f-4dec-a58e-0a2d1c6b32d4.png)

 ## Conclusion
-The final model achieved an auc_score of 0.99 which surpassed the earlier set target of 0.97 meaning that the model is able to separate open and closed eyes 99 out of a hundred.
+The final model achieved an auc_score of 0.99 which surpassed the earlier set target of 0.97 meaning that the model is able to separate open and closed eyes 99 out of a hundred
+The model was deployed on a webcam application where a video of the driver’s eyes is captured within 3 video frames and once closed eyes are detected it sends out an alert to the driver
+Upon successful deployment of the model, the number of road accidents can be reduced when this system is implemented in the vehicle to detect the drowsiness of the driver.

+## Recommendations
+Given the success of this driver drowsiness detection system with Dereva automobile company,other car companies,bodies and authorities involved in road safety such as the National Transport and Safety and Authority adopt the system.

 ## Future scope
-In future works,the system can be improved incrementally by using other parameters like blink rate, yawning, state of the car to detect drowsiness.
+In future works,the system can be improved significantly by using other signs of drowsiness like blinking rate, yawning, drifting from one’s lane so as to ensure the system is reliable in detecting drowsiness.
+If all these parameters are used it can improve the accuracy.

 ## More Information
 For detailed information kindly refer to our Notebook and presentation slides found in the [Github repository](https://github.com/HannahMwende/Driver-Drowniness-dectection-system).